localstack/docs/content/en/user-guide/integrations/lambdatest-hyperexecute/index.md

                 --config he.yaml
 ```

 Add your username and access key to your GitHub repository secrets.
 You can find your access key in the HyperExecute Portal.
-If you are using LocalStack Pro/Team, you need to add your LocalStack Auth Token to your GitHub repository secrets.
+If you are using the LocalStack Pro image, you need to add your LocalStack Auth Token to your GitHub repository secrets.